gvwilson/thirdbit/src/2025/01/05/air-time.md

 date: 2025-01-05
 ---

-One problem with meetings is that some people may talk far more than others.
+One problem with [meetings][meetings] is that some people may talk far more than others.
 Other people may be so accustomed to this that they don't speak up even when they have valuable points to make.

 You can combat this
-by giving everyone three sticky notes
-(or coins, or paperclips—anything inedible will do) at the start of the meeting.
+by giving everyone three sticky notes at the start of the meeting (or coins, or paperclips—anything inedible will do).
 Every time someone speaks,
 they have to give up one sticky note.
 When they're out of stickies,